• Skip to primary navigation

 To prepare the filling:

-• Take 1 tbsp. oil in a hot pain.
-Add 1 tsp. cumin seeds along with 2 tsp. of ginger-green chilli paste.
-Cook for a minute.
+• Take 2 tsp. oil in a hot pain.
+Add ½ tsp. cumin seeds along with grated ginger and finely chopped green chillies.
+Saute for a minute.

 • Add fresh or frozen peas.
 If needed add a little water and cook till peas are done or for 4 minutes.

 • Now add in the mashed or chopped potatoes.
-Add salt, cayenne or red chilli powder, coriander powder, cumin powder, garam masala powder and amchur or dried mango powder.
+Add salt, cayenne or red chilli powder, ground coriander, garam masala powder, asafoetida (optional) and amchur or dried mango powder.
 Mix well and cook till the filling mixture is dry.
 Keep aside to cool down.

 To assemble the samosa: